All Episodes

 You know, there used to be an old adage, war is the health of the state.

-But the the the you you take a look at there's a health care crisis, there's an education crisis, there's a climate change crisis.
+But you take a look at there's a health care crisis, there's an education crisis, there's a climate change crisis.

-And what they're trying to do is manufacture a crisis that would all that would normally, you know, people would not give up the kind of light bulbs they could choose for their home.
+And what they're trying to do is manufacture a crisis that would normally, you know, people would not give up the kind of light bulbs they could choose for their home.

-But if they're told they're all gonna die and their children are gonna die, why it's just like having a war.
+But if they're told they're all going to die and their children are going to die, why, it's just like having a war.

 You've got to give up your liberties because we're fighting this war on climate change.